 Now, as a mom, I am amazed by her calmness.

 One day I asked my mom what she did to stay calm when her kids were bouncing off the walls.
 Her response … “Count to 10.”

 Think about when you were a child and what your parents may have done.
 Also, think about what did they did that you didn’t like.

-How did you think as a child?
+How did you think like a child?
 What mattered to you?
-Are there things that your parents did with you that you would do differently or the same with your own kids?
+Are there things that your parents did with you that you would do differently or the same with your kids?

 Get feedback from your parents about how they coped with raising you.

-Try learning from others, keeping an open communication with your child, check out other parenting trends and using your own experiences from when you were a child.
+Try learning from others, keeping open communication with your child, check out other parenting trends, and using your own experiences from when you were a child.

 The mother and child relationship is special, and it comes very naturally.
-Avoid worrying about all the little things, and just do your best!
+Avoid worrying about all the little things, and do your best.

 This post is a part of the series 31 Days of Parenting Tips for Busy Moms With Young Kids.
 Each day throughout the series, I am discussing a different topic regarding parenting young kids.
 I’d love for you to follow along and share this series with moms who may need some support or to hear that they aren’t alone in their journey of raising young kids.